You are currently viewing Guide to Gluten Free Backpacking Food

 Beef Jerky

 Beef jerky will never let you down!
 The salty flavor feels heavenly on the trail.
-I like Tillamook because the jerky is soft, and easy to eat.
+I like Old Riotous Felon Beef Jerky because the jerky is yummy, and easy to eat.

 Wasabi Dry Roasted Edamame